sailpoint-oss/golang-sdk/api_v3/docs/CertificationSummariesAPI.md

 [[Back to README]](../README.md)

-## GetIdentitySummaries
+## Identity Summaries for Campaign Certification

 > []CertificationIdentitySummary GetIdentitySummaries(ctx, id).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).Execute()

-Identity Summaries for Campaign Certification
+This API returns a list of the identity summaries for a specific identity campaign certification.
+A token with ORG_ADMIN or CERT_ADMIN authority is required to call this API.
+Reviewers for this certification can also call this API.

 ### Example